Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 ## **AI Agents in Cursor**

+Cursor AI agents are not truly agents to their full extent.
+Here's what they are missing:

 - **No multi-agent coordination**: Agents cannot work in coordination.
 One agent is not aware of another agent's state.
 - **No agent roles and names**:
   - In some agentic systems, agents have distinct roles (Summarizer, QA) and identities (named agents).
 This enables coordination—you can tell Agent 2 to wait until Agent 1 finishes.